NiallPierce/Battleship/README.md

 |                   | Out-of-bounds placement for ships (e.g., too large for the grid) | Game should prevent ship placement and display an error               | Pass          |

 ## Bugs

+### Solved Bugs
 1. **Infinite Looping**: When finished placing ships the game would start infinitly loading a new board. added player/ai logic and game state checks to fix this.
+2. **Linter Error** Issues with lines longer that 79 spaces and blank spaces.
+Able to fix using CI Python Linter.

+### Remaining Bugs
+- There are currently no remaining bugs.

+### Validator Testing
+- PEP8 No errors showing.

+## Deployment

+The following steps were taken to deploy the game.
+- Create a new Heroku App
+- Set the build packs to Python and Node.js in that order
+- Link the Heroku App to the repository
+- Click deploy

+## Credits
+- Code Institutes Love Sandwiches project for set up and revision on functions.
+- W3 schools for tips and general enquires.
+- Code Institute for Heroku app and set up guide